 Bone anchored hearing systems are designed to use your body’s natural ability to transfer sound through bone conduction.
-The sound processor picks up sound, converts them into vibrations, and sends them through your skull bone, directly to your inner ear.
-This bypasses any problems in your ear canal or middle ear.
+The sound processor converts sounds into vibrations which are then sent through your skull bone, directly to your inner ear.

-A bone anchored system consists of three parts:
+A bone anchored hearing system consists of three parts:

 ||The sound processor on the abutment|

 The sound processor clicks easily onto the abutment.
 Once attached, it picks up sound waves in much the same way as a conventional hearing aid.
 However, instead of sending these sound waves through the ear canal, it transforms them into sound vibrations, ready to send through your skull bone.
 Thanks to the direct connection between the sound processor and the bone through the implant and abutment, your skin does not dampen the sound vibrations, which gives a clearer sound.

 When you click off the sound processor, for example when showering or sleeping, no sound vibrations are sent and your hearing will return to its original state.

 The Ponto System is an example of Direct Sound Transmission.
 This provides the best amplification and output, as compared to skin drive systems, where the skin creates a dampening layer between the sound processor and the bone.

 Getting a bone anchored hearing system is a well-proven, safe and relatively simple process, often done under local anesthetic.
 With the new Minimally Invasive Ponto Surgery, a small incision is made corresponding exactly to the size of the implant and the abutment.
 This removes the need for suturing, which means even less time in surgery.
 The MIPS procedure also reduces scarring and shortens healing time.

 Furthermore, if you decide bone anchored hearing is not right for you, the procedure is reversible.

 Who can benefit from a bone anchored hearing system?